By Marcin Wojtyczka

 Heave-to under reduced sails with a staysail or jib sheeted to windward and the helm lashed over to maintain a heading of approximately 45 degrees off the wind.

-Heaving-to gives the crew a rest and it can be a safer means of riding out a storm rather than trying to sail it out but you need the right boat for this (see below).
-It is a classic survival technique where you tack the boat through the wind, leaving the sails backed and the wheel lashed to windward.
-Note that in strong wind it might be dangerous or impossible to tack the boat so you should rather back the headsail to windward by trimming the windward sheet.
+Heaving-to gives the crew a rest, and it can be a safer means of riding out a storm rather than trying to sail it out, but you need the right boat for this (see below).
+It is a classic survival technique where you tack the boat through the wind, leaving the sails backed, and the wheel lashed to windward.
+Locking the rudder with a stretchy line is the best because it holds but also gives slightly to avoid extreme tension.
+Note that in a strong wind, it might be dangerous or impossible to tack the boat, so you should rather back the headsail to windward by trimming the windward sheet.

 A really cool part of heaving-to is that the boat will leave a wake to windward.
 Breaking waves hit this “slick” and flatten out, thus reducing the wave action on the vessel.

 Modern boats generally do not heave-to very well, and certainly not as well as a solidly built full-keel boat will.
-The sailplan and hull geometries of modern designs just do not let the boats lie stable to the wind.
-Experiment with your boat and see how the boat behaves.
-Try having-to in moderate conditions so that you can use the technique confidently in heavy weather.
+The sail plan and hull geometries of modern designs just do not let the boats lie stable to the wind.
+You need to experiment with your boat and see how the boat behaves.
+This tactic will be effective in moderate seas.
+The danger arises when the swell picks up and starts to break.
+This might leave the yacht beam onto the prevailing seas.

 Steps:

-- Ease the reduced mainsail until the boat stops all forward motion
+- Reef and ease the mainsail until the boat stops all forward motion

 - Put your rudder over hard to windward, taking care that the boat does not go head to wind.
 Lash the helm well, so it can’t work